-How to manage an enterprise whose production or commercial activities are highly dependent on exact timing and sufficient volumes of deliveries of goods, materials, or raw materials?
+How to manage an enterprise whose production or commercial activities are highly dependent on exact timing and sufficient volumes of deliveries of goods, or materials?

 For example, when the manufacturing conveyor underload or empty shelves for a short period of time can cause enormous losses to the business.

 Advanced and successful enterprises use a more efficient and reliable way to solve the supply problem – implementing electronic data interchange (EDI).

 Why DELFOR (Delivery schedule message) is needed